Download New Bible Translation

 I recognize and accept, that many people believe the Textus Receptus is the accurate Greek text base for a translation of the New Testament.
 Therefore, I have begun making TR versions of the previous documents:

 The whole Bible, PDF format, free download; 8 MB.
 This file is gradually being conformed to the TR.
 The books immediately below, are certainly TR in this Bible, and others are gradually being done.
-MAJOR update was made to this file on April 8, 2023.
+MAJOR update was made to this file in June 2024.

 The whole Bible, Word 2007 for Windows, .docx format, free download, 2.8 MB.
 Updated April 2023.